gallenc/solent2Public/workup/experimental/session5/simple-springmvc/README.md

 but by their respective request mapping
 (e.g. http://localhost:8080/webExercise1/userlist)

-4. Modify the index.xml and all the forms in the JSP's so that they call the correct new URLs.
+4. Modify the index.xml and all the forms in the JSP's so that they now reference the correct new URLs.
 For example
 ```
         <form action="./jspexample3d.jsp" method="get">